femtomc/Jaynes.jl/docs/src/concepts.md

 ## Implementing a context

-In this section, we'll walk through the implementation of the `Generate` context in full.
-This should give users of the library a good baseline understanding about how these contexts are implemented, and how they do what they do.
+In this section, we'll walk through the implementation of the `GenerateContext` execution context in full.
+This should give users of the library a good baseline understanding about how these execution contexts are implemented, and how they do what they do.

 First, each context is a _dynamo_ - which is safe `IRTools` version of Julia's [generated functions](https://docs.julialang.org/en/v1/manual/metaprogramming/#Generated-functions-1).
 Generated functions have access to type information and, thus, method bodies at compile time.
 Generated functions are typically used to push computation to compile time, but [you can do wild things with them](https://github.com/femtomc/Mixtape.jl/blob/937068b7fd1ead7dbbc9837903cf52d0ab3a48c8/src/Mixtape.jl#L42-L57).
 This link showcases a generated function and IR pass which recursively wraps function calls in itself, allow you to use dispatch to intercept function calls and do whatever you want with them at any level of the call stack.
 This fundamental idea is how libraries like `Cassette` and the dynamos of `IRTools` do what they do - this is compiler metaprogramming at its finest (although it is currently hard on the compiler).